 How Are We Doing?Of the first through third grade students screened in 2010, 13.4% participants reported that their child needed dental care during the past 12 months but could not get it.

-How Do We Compare With U.S.?Of the first through third grade students screened in 2010, 17.0% had obvious untreated decay and 1.9% of the children had urgent dental needs.
+How Do We Compare With the U.S.?Of the first through third grade students screened in Utah in 2010, 17.0% had obvious untreated decay.
+In the U.S. 19% had untreated decay and 1.9% of the children had urgent dental needs.
 Those findings are comparable to those found in other states.

 Relevant Population CharacteristicsDental disease affects children from poor families five times as much as children from higher income families.
 Minority ethnic populations have a higher incidence of caries experience and untreated caries but a lower rate of sealant placement.